|Home||Energy||Nuclear||Electricity||Climate Change||Lighting Control||Contacts||Links|

 MOLTEN SALT REACTORS:

 Deuterium (H-2) is a stable isotope of hydrogen that can be separated from lake water.
 Slow neutron capture by lithium-6 produces tritium (H-3), an unstable isotope of hydrogen.
-The high energy neutrons emitted by deuterium-tritium fusion can be used with U-238 to accelerate production of FNR start fuel.
-However, development of deuterium-tritium fusion technology is a technical challenge.
+The high energy neutrons emitted by deuterium-tritium fusion can be used with Li-7 and U-238 to accelerate production of FNR start fuel.
+However, development of deuterium-tritium fusion technology is a major technical challenge.
 This web site outlines the design requirements of a practical pulsed fusion reactor.

 Use of nuclear energy to displace fossil fuels is essential.
 However, elected politicians around the world have repeatedly demonstrated that they are incapable of prudent management of nuclear energy projects.
-Nuclear projects involve complex science and engineering matters that are outside the scope of expertise of almost all voters and elected politicians.
+Nuclear projects involve extensive personnel training and complex science and engineering matters that are outside the scope of expertise of almost all voters and elected politicians.
 It is important for governments to focus on nuclear regulatory simplicity and long term wholesale electricity price certainty so that non-government entities employing sophisticated technical personnel can successfully deliver nuclear power when and where required.

 Attempts by governmental regulatory agencies to control the detail of nuclear plant engineering delay nuclear projects and drive up costs with almost no benefit for the public.
 Governments should rely on private insurers to assess the liability risk of a particular nuclear plant.
 The role of government should be to ensure that the plant has adequate safety procedures and adequate arms length third party liability insurance.

 In Canada and Ontario the public's lack of knowledge about energy systems seriously hampers public policy.
 There is a fundamental failure of government agencies, both federal and provincial, to properly apply the laws of physics to energy policy development.
+Members of approval boards are appointed for their political loyalty rather than for their technical expertise.

 The scope of this educational deficiency is further evident in the high level nuclear waste disposal plan currently advocated by the federally regulated Nuclear Waste Management Organization (NWMO).
 The problem is further evident in the low and intermediate level waste disposal plan currently advocated by Ontario Power Generation (OPG).
 Neither of these plans contemplate recycling of nuclear fuel or other neutron activated materials.
+Neither of these plans address the constraints of fossil fuel displacement sufficient to prevent themal runaway.

 The present NWMO and OPG nuclear waste disposal plans completely fail to address the amount of nuclear power required to displace fossil fuels.
 As a result the NWMO and OPG conclusions relating to future nuclear generation capacity, future nuclear fuel requirements, future nuclear reactor types and future nuclear waste disposal methodology are completely wrong.
 The NWMO is directed by "perceived public opinion" instead of by realistic engineering and science.
 The OPG plan is driven by "political expediency" rather than by good engineering.